martintrojer/martintrojer.github.com/_posts/2013-09-29-testing-an-api-with-simulant.md

 After a sim is run, we have a lot of (hopefully) useful data in our database.
 Now comes the payoff of all the setup described above, we can use all the power of datomic queries to look at this data and find potential issues.
 Here's a simple example (there are more in the example project) -- we want to make sure the payload we got back from the get actions are the same we sent in the put actions.
 <script src="https://gist.github.com/martintrojer/6657390.js?file=payload-assert.clj"> </script>

+Please note that this query extracts the payloads from all simulations (in case you've run more than one).
+Once again, have a look at the example project for how to restrict your queries to a single sim.

 ## Conclusion and some perf considerations